 Graphensic – the first European supplier of epitaxial graphene on silicon carbide

-Graphensic AB is located in Linköping, Sweden.
+Graphensic AB is located in Sweden.
 The company was founded in November 2011 and became the first European supplier of epitaxial graphene on silicon carbide.
-The founding partners; Rositsa Yakimova, Tihomir Iakimov, and Mikael Syväjärvi, a research group at the University has continued to develop the manufacturing process since.
-Together they have over 500 publications, two patents and 100 years of experience related to graphene and silicon carbide.
+The founding partner, Rositsa Yakimova, and her colleagues in the research group at Linköping University has continued to develop the manufacturing process since.
+Together the researchers of Graphensic have over 500 publications, four patent families and more 50 years of experience related to epitaxial graphene specifically.

 The team of Rositsa Yakimova, professor emerita at Linköping University (LiU), has been focused on graphene fabrication by thermal decomposition of silicon carbide (SiC).

 Yakimova and her team have pioneered a unique high temperature graphene process for graphene growth on SiC.
 Upon heating, the surface of SiC crystals undergoes decomposition due to sublimation, forming a vapour phase without passing a liquid phase.
 As determined by thermodynamics of the SiC binary system, silicon has the highest vapour pressure among all vapour species above SiC.
 Hence, Si leaves while carbon resides on the surface and re-bonds to form C layers of honeycomb-lattice symmetry possessing in-plane sp2 bonding.
 The method developed at LiU is derived from decades of experience in growing SiC crystals by sublimation.
 The availability of profound understanding of crystal growth mechanisms has been an excellent prerequisite for graphene growth recipes.
 In the commonly used low index crystal orientation, SiC substrates have two non-equivalent faces which are terminated either by Si or C atoms.